ThuyNT13/d3-practice/README.md

   </svg>
 </body>
 ```
-SVG is written in XML.
-The SVG element sets up the SVG viewport, defining the dimensions.
+*SVG* is written in XML.
+The *SVG* element sets up the *SVG* viewport, defining the dimensions.
 Anything outside the viewport will not be visible.
-Manually implementing the SVG element does basically the same thing as the longer *d3* implementation, but hard-coding the dimensions of your container is bad practice and *d3* allows for us to dynamically input data.
+Manually implementing the *SVG* element does basically the same thing as the longer *d3* implementation, but hard-coding the dimensions of your container is bad practice and *d3* allows for us to dynamically input data.
 And when you're working with big data, bad practices can lead to wear and tear on your hands pounding out all the datum, as well as brittle code.

 Note that what's passed as a param through *select* is a CSS Selector, in this case *body*.
-What's passed as a param through *append* is an *svg* object.
+What's passed as a param through *append* is an *SVG* object.
 You could quite simply run the following snippet and add an HTML \<p\> element to the DOM, with text, and your container is a p element.
 The script will append a *p-element* to the end of the body.

 ```js
 d3.select("body").append("p").text("Waddup World!");